KevCui/tweet-eraser/README.md

 Yes, it's possible.
 Change `_MAX_ID` variable in `tweet-eraser.sh`.
 Put a tweet ID number which is greater than old tweets IDs but less than recent ones IDs.

-- Can I erase my tweet data on other 3rd-part servers using this script?
+- Can I erase my tweet data stored on other 3rd-part servers using this script?

 No.